HTTP status codes: Full list and explanations

 505 HTTP Version Not Supported

-The server gives this code when it doesn’t support the HTTP version used in the request.
-The response will explain why that variant doesn’t work and offer acceptable protocols.
+The server sends this code when it doesn’t support the HTTP version used in the request.
+The response will explain why that version doesn’t work and offer acceptable protocols.

 506 Variant Also Negotiates